keerthanasr711/Day5/README.md

 # Day5
-Exploratory Data Analysis (EDA) on Titanic Dataset# 🧠 Titanic EDA | Data Analyst Internship Task 5
+Exploratory Data Analysis (EDA) on Titanic Dataset#

 ## 📌 Objective
 Perform Exploratory Data Analysis (EDA) on the Titanic dataset to extract key insights using visualization and statistics.